 That sizzling hot summer of 1988, I was deep into my punk and new wave roots; I didn’t go anywhere without my purple boom box and case of my most treasured cassette tapes.

-The tapes you would find almost always in my case that summer was:
+The tapes you would find almost always in my case that summer were:

 - The Cure – Standing on a Beach: The Singles

 - The Cure – Kiss Me, Kiss Me, Kiss Me

 - The Cure – Head on the Door

 - Depeche Mode – Music for the Masses

 - The Smiths – Strangeways, Here We Come

 - The Sex Pistols – Never Mind the Bollocks, Here’s The Sex Pistols